- 2 heads cabbage, finely sliced

 - 3-4 tablespoons sea salt

-- Put sliced cabbage into a large bowl.
+- Put sliced cabbage in a large bowl.

-- Add the rest of the ingredients and mix well with clean hands, massaging in the salt.
+- Add remaining ingredients and mix well with clean hands, massaging in the salt.
 Pound with a Cabbage Crusher or potato masher for 5 minutes, to allow the juices to come out of the cabbage.

-- Transfer to a half-gallon fermentation vessel, or 2 quart-size fermentation vessels.
-Pack down firmly using a clean fist, or a wooden spoon or crusher.
+- Transfer to a glass jar; pack down firmly.
 The brine should come at least 1 inch above the level of the vegetables.
-If it doesn’t, add more brine as needed.
+If it does not, add more brine as needed.